Brussels ponders deadly smoke after Grenfell Tower blaze

 Hull said the use of more synthetic materials in construction has made smoke more toxic, with insulation products such as polyisocyanurate (PIR) producing high yields of hydrogen cyanide and carbon monoxide when burned.

-Pressure group Fire Safe Europe says around 40 percent of deaths in fires are caused by smoke while smoke contributes to another 20 percent.
+Pressure group Fire Safe Europe says around 40 percent of deaths in fires are caused directly by smoke, while a further 20 percent are caused by a combination of severe burns and smoke.

 The body brings together fire fighters, representatives of the concrete and cable industries, and equipment and insulation companies including Danish-listed Rockwool (ROCKb.CO) and Germany's Knauf Insulation.